 A: Proper value of all assets subject to the 70/30 split is important.
 This can done by hiring a professional appraiser or financial advisor to evaluate the assets and provide an accurate value.

 Q: Is mediation required in the asset division process?

-A: No, mediation is not required.
+A: No, mediation is not require.
 However, it can be an effective tool in the asset division.
 However, it allows for a less adversarial and more collaborative approach.